standard-things/esm/PROPOSAL.md

 In other words, the `System.import(id)` or `<script type=module>` that loads the original entry point module must first

 1. fetch the source for the entry point module;
-1. scan it for _ModuleSpecifier_ strings (which fortunately does not require a full parse);
+1. scan it for requested module identifier strings (which does not require a full parse!);
 1. resolve those requested module identifiers relative to the parent module;
 1. asynchronously fetch the sources of the requested modules (in parallel);
 1. scan the requested modules for additional dependencies;